 Rule #1 – Choose The Right Objective

 If you’ve already settled for a few sites you think are a good fit for your content, be mindful about how you approach them.
 Or better yet – who you approach.

 As in real life, the first impression matters a lot on the internet.
-Maybe even more because you might not have a chance to amend it afterwards.
+Maybe even more because you might not have a chance to amend it afterward.
 And this happens a lot with the people that fail at outreach.

 One unwisely sent letter and your email address will be marked as spam.

 To avoid a disaster like this, make sure you’re pitching the right person.
 Don’t attempt to contact anyone just because you managed to find their address.